Homo economicus: History of the term

-As in social science, these assumptions are at best approximations.
-The term is often used derogatorily in academic literature, perhaps most commonly by sociologists, many of whom tend to prefer structural explanations to ones based on rational action by individuals.

 The use of the Latin form Homo economicus is certainly long established; Persky traces it back to Pareto (1906) but notes that it may be older.
 The English term economic man can be found even earlier, in John Kells Ingram's A History of Political Economy (1888).
 The Oxford English Dictionary (O.E.D.) cites the use of Homo oeconomicus by C. S. Devas in his 1883 work The Groundwork of Economics in reference to Mill's writings, as one of a number of phrases that imitate the scientific name for the human species:

 Mill has only examined the Homo oeconomicus, or dollar-hunting animal.